luxui/lux-core/API_IMPLEMENTATION.md

 ========================

-This is an attempt at a practical step-by-step "how to" guide for creating an API that implements the features expected by Luxui.
-This guide will focus on what the API responses should look like and not how to produce the responses as that is well beyond the scope of Luxui.
+This is an attempt at a practical step-by-step "how to" guide for creating an API that implements the features expected by LuxUI.
+This guide will focus on what the API responses should look like and not how to produce the responses as that is well beyond the scope of LuxUI.

 ## Table of Contents
 <!--